maggie202506/cudy-docs-aibot/docs/user_guide/industrial_router/status.md

 <img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/industrial_router/status.webp" alt="" width="800px" style="border: 1px solid #eee;" />

 ## Status
 shows whether the router has connected to the Internet or not, and its work mode and interface.
-Click *Quick Setup* to redirect to the [Quick Setup](quick_setup.md).
+Click *Quick Setup* to redirect to the [Quick Setup](quick_setup.md){ data-preview }.

 ## Mesh
 shows the router’s Mesh network status (SOLE or MESH), the mesh device name and the amount of mesh units.
-Click *More Details* to know more or configure some *settings* (refer to [Mesh](mesh.md)).
+Click *More Details* to know more or configure some *settings* (refer to [Mesh](mesh.md){ data-preview }).

 <img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/industrial_router/status-mesh1.webp" alt="" width="800px" style="border: 1px solid #eee;" />